awsdocs/amazon-migrationhub-user-guide/doc_source/API_AssociateCreatedArtifact.md

 Required: No

  ** [MigrationTaskName](#API_AssociateCreatedArtifact_RequestSyntax) **   <a name="migrationhub-AssociateCreatedArtifact-request-MigrationTaskName"></a>
-Unique identifier that references the migration task\.
+Unique identifier that references the migration task\. *Do not store personal data in this field\.*
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.
 Pattern: `[^:|]+`